microsoft/nni/docs/en_US/NAS/ExecutionEngines.rst

 2. Add ``config.execution_engine = 'base'`` to ``RetiariiExeConfig``.
 The default value of ``execution_engine`` is 'py', which means pure-python execution engine.
 3. Add ``@basic_unit`` when necessary following the above guidelines.

+For exporting top models, graph-based execution engine supports exporting source code for top models by running ``exp.export_top_models(formatter='code')``.

 CGO Execution Engine
 --------------------

 CGO execution engine does cross-model optimizations based on the graph-based execution engine.
-This execution engine will be release in v2.4.
+This execution engine will be `release in v2.4 <https://github.com/microsoft/nni/issues/3813>`__.